loffa/in-songlist/README.md

 #### **5. Commit, push and pull-request**

 Now you can commit your changes, make sure to provide a relevant commit message that explains what changes you've made.
 Then push that commit to your fork, when pushed GitHub actions should run some tests to make sure everything is as it should be and if GitHub is okay you can make a pull request to this repository.
-Help with all this can be found on GitHub and google.
+Help with all this can be found on GitHub and Google.

 #### **6. Review and merge**